 Disability Studies is an academic field that recognises disability is fundamental to all human lives.
 It acknowledges the wider history of oppression and discrimination experienced by disabled people and seeks to educate people to challenge those inequalities.
 Informed by this perspective, the Special Educational Needs & Disability Studies degree examines the relationship between disability and education in a wide range of educational contexts.

-On this degree, you will undertake a critical exploration of disability and education in a wide range of contexts, from the ways in which compulsory education responds to the needs of disabled children, young people and adults, to the ways in which arts-based and cultural organisations work with disabled people and images of disability.
+On this degree, you will undertake a critical exploration of disability and education from the ways in which compulsory education responds to the needs of disabled children, young people and adults, to the ways in which arts-based and cultural organisations work with and on behalf of disabled people

 You will have the opportunity to undertake a placement in the second year of your course.
-This will enable you to enhance your understanding of course themes and demonstrate your abilities to work in a professional context.
+This will enable you to enhance your understanding of the relevance of disability studies to a professional context.